atomisthq/docs/docs/getting-started/index.md

   <img src="images/bot-success.png" alt="Success" class="ss-small">
 </div>

-### Connect Atomist to GitHub
+### **Connect Atomist to GitHub**

-To get started helping streamline your development flow, Atomist needs access to your GitHub account.
-Specifically you'll want to authorize the Atomist OAuth app.
+To get started helping streamline your development flow, Atomist needs access to GitHub.
+To use Atomist with projects in a GitHub Organization that you are a member of, follow the [GitHub Organization Authorization](#github-organization-authorization) steps.

-#### Authorize Atomist for your GitHub Organization
+> **Note:** if you do not authorize a GitHub Organization now, you can do so at any point by following [these steps](#github-organization-authorization).

+Whether you would like to use Atomist with projects in your own GitHub user account,

+**GitHub Organization Authorization**

 In a direct message with `@atomist` just ask to authorize GitHub by entering `github`: